andywer/react-stateful-fn/README.md

 ### stateful(component: Function, initialState: ?Object, propHandlers: ?Object): Function

-Make a functional stateless component stateful.
+Make a functional component stateful.
+Wraps the component with a thin `React.Component` class and takes care to minimize the work done in `render()` to optimize performance.

 #### component